fastbodin/wealth_simple_reader/README.md

 **Dependencies:**

 I built and tested this code using Python 3.12.1.
-The python scripts require numpy, pandas, and pypdf2.
+The python scripts require numpy, pandas, pypdf2, scipy, and matplotlib.

 **How to run:**
 - Clone this repo.